-In terms of creating healthier low carb sausages, saturated fats bring flavour, texture, juiciness and good overall mouthfeel.
+In terms of creating a healthier low carb sausage, good fats bring flavour, texture, juiciness and good overall mouthfeel.
 Natural Sausages are simply (high welfare) meat – chopped, salted & seasoned, mixed and stuffed into natural casings, either hog, sheep or occasionally beef.
 But to also make a sausage healthier, we need to significantly reduce carbs.

 Historically, offcuts, offal and otherwise waste parts would have also used in sausage making, this though was predominantly a reserve of the less well-off.

 These uncomplicated principles have become intrinsic to sausage making all over the world.
 Later more exotic herbs, spices, berries, fruits, and even vegetables were introduced according to local availability.
-Consequently, many recipes were influenced by seasonal variation and the available trade routes bringing more variation to sausage seasoning.
+Consequently, many recipes were influenced by seasonal variation and the available trade routes bringing more variation to available seasonings.

 In post-war Britain with rationing in full swing, meat was ever more scarce and the British sausage was to become an unwitting casualty.
 Butchers of the day had little choice but to substitute lean meat for trim, rind and non-meat fillers.
 A particular favourite was cereal e.g. bread, rusk, oats.
 With meat in short supply, this appeared to be the perfect solution.
 Being able to absorb around twice their weight in water makes these low-cost additions ideal both as a filler and extender, so they thought!

-Fortunately, for the sausage makers, the addition of bread.
-The hydration process further releases glutenin and gliadin proteins.
-Thus increasing gluten content to that already present.
+Fortunately, for the sausage maker, the hydration of bread or cereal grains further releases glutenin and gliadin proteins.
+This adds to the amount of gluten already present.
 Consequently, this new process of making sausages identified cereal products (i.e. wheat, barley, rye, oats) as an incredibly effective binder.
 This meant making sausage was now much easier and profitable for the manufacturers, though as we now know the proteins in these ingredients create all sorts of problems due to the inflammation and disruption to hormone levels.

-Perhaps not such good news for today's consumers and those with conditions such as Coeliac disease, Diabetes, Crohn's , Let's no get bogged down with the full list, though take it from me - there's many more.
+Perhaps not such good news for today's consumers and those with conditions like Coeliac disease, Diabetes, Crohn's , Let's no get bogged down with the full list, though take it from me - there's many more.